The Rise of Hub and Spoke Distribution Model in Modern Supply Chains

 The decision completely depends on the nature of your business and your size of operations.
 For instance, it is most beneficial for E-commerce or 3PL companies with high-density orders in specific regions.
-Hub and spoke network is also best-suited for companies in the food delivery and hyperlocal delivery market with bulk orders within a fixed radius.
+Hub and spoke networks are also best-suited for companies in the food delivery and hyperlocal delivery market with bulk orders within a fixed radius.

 Locus helps businesses in the supply chain improve logistics operations with Artificial Intelligence.
-Try Locus Quickstart i.e., Free Routing Software and achieve end-to-end Route Optimization within your supply chain.
+Schedule free demo with Locus experts and achieve end-to-end route optimization in your supply chain.

 Download E-Book on “Change is the Only Constant in Last-Mile Delivery“